Know all about Colonoscopy Test in India- Cost, Procedure, Labs, Quality Services

 - Empty your stomach before your test.
 Any residue can lead to inaccurate reports.

 - Ask your doctor about the temporarily changed pattern for your regular medication.
-Your doctor may ask you stop your medicines temporarily before your examination.
+Your doctor may ask you to stop your medicines temporarily before your examination.

 - Inform your doctor if you are a diabetic, blood pressure or heart patient.

 - Notify your doctor if you are consuming drugs regularly.